-- 4. Step through those instructions to complete installation of your MID server. - Take particular note of the exact name you give this MID server, as you will need it again soon.
-(It is also available through MID Server > Servers.) - 5.
-Be sure to validate your MID server (see link near to the top of the title page of the instructions).
+4. Step through those instructions to complete installation of your MID server.

+Take particular note of the exact name you give this MID server, as you will need it again soon.
+(It is also available through MID Server > Servers.)

+5. Be sure to validate your MID server (see the Validate the MID Server link on the MID Server installation page).